Attorney Ad Litem vs Guardian Ad Litem in Texas

 In the Example above, when Son filed his application with the Probate Court to become his father's guardian, the Court was required to appoint an attorney ad litem to represent father's legal interests.
 The attorney ad litem is required to explain the consequences of a guardianship to Father, and if Father objects, the attorney ad litem must fight against the guardianship with the Court.
 Because Father has taken the position that he objects to the guardianship, his attorney ad litem must take the same position and argue to defend Father's legal position or interest.

-However, in cases such as this where the Father objects to the guardianship, the Court will likely appoint a guardian ad litem to represent Father's best interest.
+In cases such as this where the Father objects to the guardianship, the Court will likely also appoint a guardian ad litem to represent Father's best interest.
 In the Example above, the guardian ad litem would investigate the issues surrounding father's condition and make a determination as to Father's best interest.
 Given Father's Alzheimer's and inability to care for himself, the guardian ad litem might report to the Court that Father needs a guardian, even though Father believes he does not.

-Because a guardianship proceeding has the effect of essentially stripping someone of their rights to make decisions for themselves related to their personal and financial well-being, the Probate Code and the Courts will take appropriate steps to ensure that a proposed Ward is well-represented by competent attorneys before the Court makes the decision to strip that person of their rights.
+Because a guardianship proceeding has the effect of essentially stripping someone of their rights to make decisions for themselves related to their personal and financial well-being, the Estates Code and the Courts will take appropriate steps to ensure that a proposed Ward is well-represented by competent attorneys before the Court makes the decision to strip that person of their rights.

 Because the implications of a guardianship proceeding can be so great, the role of the ad litem attorneys in these cases can be critical.
 For those people participating in the guardianship case, it is important to understand the differing roles of the ad litems so that you can distinguish their functions in the case.